twilkinson3421/next-loc/README.md

 | `--default`     | `-d`        | Use the default configuration.                        |
 | `--default-dir` | `-dd`       | Use the default destination directory (`src/locale`). |

 _Made a mistake during configuration?
-Just run the command again to overwrite the existing configuration!_
+Just run the command again to overwrite the existing configuration! **Be warned, this will overwrite any customisations you have made to destination directory, including the configuration file and middleware.**_

 ### Middleware

 Next, import the generated middleware into your `middleware.ts` or `middleware.js` file.
+The included middleware is designed to be used as the only middleware in your project out-of-the-box, but can be freely modified to adapt to your middleware implementation.
 Refer to the [Next.js docs](https://nextjs.org/docs/app/building-your-application/routing/middleware) for more information.
 Here is an example implementation:

 ```ts
 import { localeMiddleware } from "./path/to/middleware";